smassnick24/banking_application/README.md

     For example, two accounts cant have the same routing or account number (3) Then a GUI using Tkinter will be developed to implement a login/register system that have the functionalities to create a new account, Deposit and Withdraw funds, and transfer between accounts

+APPLICATION FLOW:

+While var_continue:

+    login/register -> bool:
+    if true:
+        1) create account
+        2) deposit
+        3) withdraw
+        4) display account
+    else:
+        input -> would you like to continue? if true:
+            var_continue = true
+        elif not true:
+            var_continue = false